squiblez/XboxControllerTest/README.md

 Example/Reference program demonstrating how to read raw input from an xbox/xinput gamepad in Linux using an IO.File.FileStream object.

 A simple object that can be used as a starting point or reference in creating a soft driver for Xbox gamepads on Linux, using a FileStream object to collect and order the information in a list of byte.
 The linuxXboxController class additionally faciliates device state updates and the ability to check if one has occured.

+The entire class(and the example use that encapsulates it) are made in very elementary C# and you should be able to use linuxXboxController.cs as a drop-in for your own projects without issue.